Stochastic Collision Theory of Magnetism in Radical Fluids: Conclusion

 \section{Conclusion}

 The main result of this work is that stochastic collisions in concentrated radical solutions yield an effective ferromagnetic coupling from the second-order exchange term, which explains the anomalous magnetic susceptibility observed in such fluids.
 We have demonstrated this by simulating the time evolution of the spin density matrix under a Lindblad master equation and by showing that the first-order term averages to zero over collisions while the second-order term survives.
 We have reproduced the anomalous temperature dependence observed in earlier experiments and proposed a testable concentration dependence for future verification.
-Our results support the hypothesis that molecular mobility enhances magnetism through the second-order exchange term \cite{2020uchida_ThermalMolecularMotionCanAmplifyIntermolecularMagneticInteractions}.
+Our results support the hypothesis that molecular mobility enhances the magnetic response through the second-order exchange term \cite{2020uchida_ThermalMolecularMotionCanAmplifyIntermolecularMagneticInteractions}.
 This finding provides a consistent explanation for experimental results and offers a new paradigm for understanding how processes that drive the system toward equilibrium can dictate the resulting equilibrium properties.
+A controlled treatment of magnetisation in the very weak field regime, where the present TAP/Palmer truncation is not applicable, is left to future work.

 The true significance of our approach lies in its generality.
 In the same spirit as the tradition in which a spin-based view of material properties began with mean-field theory in magnetism and was later carried over to liquid crystals, the mechanism unveiled here---a macroscopic property emerging from the statistical residue of stochastic microscopic interactions---is not unique to spin systems.
 We propose that this theoretical framework provides a unified foundation for investigating a broader class of phenomena in soft matter and chemical physics.
-For instance, we suggest that it may pave the way for a quantitative understanding of how molecular collisions can drive equilibrium shifts responsible for chiral amplification or the dynamic emergence of anisotropy in liquid crystals.
+In particular, the present picture---where the first-order fluctuating term does not control the final equilibrium and a reduced two-state statistical description captures the dominant effect---is consistent with classical orientational-transition modeling for flexible molecules \cite{1979kimura_OrientationalPhaseTransitionFlexibleMolecules}, and suggests useful links to shape-controlled chirality transfer in nematics \cite{1995ferrarini_ShapeModelTwistingPower} and recent molecular-level perspectives on liquid-crystal chirality \cite{2026yoshida_ChiralityLiquidCrystalsReview}.
 This work, therefore, opens a new avenue for exploring and predicting the collective properties of complex fluids governed by microscopic dynamics.